dr-rodriguez/BloggerAPI_R/README.md

 - postdays1.png : number of posts over weekday. recent as of Aug 30, 2015
 - posttimes1.png : number of posts over time of day. recent as of Aug 30, 2015
 - wordvstime1.png : word cloud of all content in posts. recent as of Aug 30, 2015
+- Subsequent figures are the same, but are made with posts beyond the 172 present as of Aug 30, 2015.